C.D. Petapa

-Deportivo Petapa was a Guatemalan football team based in San Miguel Petapa, and currently plays in the Primera División de Ascenso.
+Club Deportivo Petapa was a Guatemalan professional football club based in San Miguel Petapa, which last played in the Primera División de Ascenso.
 Their home stadium was Estadio Julio Armando Cobar, which has been converted to artificial turf due to the heavy rains that frequently hit the region.

 History

 Founded in 1979, Sport Club Petapa Velásquez were named after a significant sportsman of the municipality.
 They clinched their first promotion to Guatemala's top division in 2001 and their second in 2005.